bflaven/BlogArticlesExamples/google_trends_sitemap/README.md

 # google_trends_sitemap
 =============================================

-Different explorations on Google Trends with Python (Pytrends, Streamlit), Chainlit (a competitor for Streamlit), D3 Tree in javascript and how to generate a sitemap with Python.
+Different explorations on Google Trends with Python (Pytrends, Streamlit), Chainlit (a competitor for Streamlit), D3 Tree in javascript and how to generate a sitemap with Python.clezr

 ## Code
 ---------------------